Joao-Henrique/FCC-Camper-Leaderboard/README.md

 # FCC-Camper-Leaderboard

+#### - Project description:

-Camper Leaderboard is the 2nd project of FreeCodeCamp's Data Visualization Certificate using React.js
++ Camper Leaderboard is a Project made for [ FreeCodeCamp's]("https://www.freecodecamp.org/") Data Visualization Certification using React and React-Bootstrap.

++ Check it out on the [project.page](https://joao-henrique.github.io/FCC-Recipe-Box/).